chinamike65/hugo-tuolesi/content/book5/book5en.md

 Only the Prajna Sutra was taught, and Buddha Shakyamuni himself offered the throne and then started the lecture.

 Venerable Ananda asked the Buddha: Why did the Buddha offer the throne himself?
 Buddha Shakyamuni replied: All the Buddhas of the three generations have become Buddhas by virtue of the Prajna Sutra.
-Arhats rely on the Prajna Sutra to cut off their troubles.
+Arhats rely on the Prajna Sutra to cut off their afflictions.

 Cultivators eliminate karmic obstacles, accumulate blessings, cut off afflictions, and cut off knowledge obstacles, all rely on the Prajna Sutra.